Skip to main content

 • graphics

-The graphics of the game receive mixed reviews, with some praising the unique art style and atmospheric design, while others criticize the heavy reuse of assets and lack of graphical options.
-Many reviewers feel that the overall execution is inconsistent, likening it to an asset flip and expressing disappointment in the level of detail and polish.
-Overall, while the aesthetic has potential, it falls short in delivering a visually engaging experience.
+The graphics of the game receive mixed reviews, with some praising the unique art style and atmospheric design, while others criticize the repetitive asset reuse and lack of graphical options.
+Many users feel that the overall execution is inconsistent, likening it to an asset flip and expressing disappointment in the level of detail and polish.
+Overall, the aesthetic is seen as promising but ultimately undermined by technical shortcomings and poor design choices.

 • “I really like the art style, atmosphere, story, and characters.”